IVC Men's Basketball Coaching Staff

 Hernandez and his wife, Liz, reside in Anaheim Hills with their two sons — Anthony and Daniel.

 Andrew Alhadeff - Associate Head Coach

-Andrew Alhadeff enters his seventh season on Jerry Hernandez's coaching staff.
+Andrew Alhadeff enters his eighth season on Jerry Hernandez's coaching staff.
 He is also the associate head coach for the program.
 Alhadeff finished an impressive collegiate playing career at Division III University of Redlands in 2005.
 He was a part of the most prolific scoring team in college basketball history his senior season in 2005.
 Redlands, under head coach Gary Smith, averaged 132.4 points per game.

 Alhadeff finished his career fourth all-time in assists at Redlands.

 Among his other accomplishments at the school were being a captain his junior and senior seasons, earning the Bulldog Award (hustle award)